BenHerbst/delete-archived-sp-tasks.py/README.md

 # delete-archived-sp-tasks.py
 Removes all archived super productivity tasks.
 Just run the python script.
+This is helpful to do a cleanup every 3-6 months.

 NOTE: You lose your working time of the archived tasks.